 Goal #4: Audit your online presence

 You may need to do some digital housekeeping to remove anything unprofessional from your posts.
-Make sure all information is current and accurate and presents you in the best possible light.
-If there’s anything you wouldn’t want a potential employer to see — photos from a recent vacation or your unfiltered thoughts about a sports team’s poor performance, for example — review your privacy settings.
+Make sure all your information is current and accurate and presents you in the best possible light.
+If there’s anything you wouldn’t want a potential employer to see — photos from a vacation or your unfiltered thoughts about a politician or a sports team’s poor performance, for example — review your privacy settings.
 This is especially important for recent college graduates or job seekers who are just starting their professional careers.

 Goal #5: Expand your professional network

 Goal #6: Be persistent